joenano/rpscrape/README.md

 The first option can be either a region or a specific course.

 Each region has a 2 or 3 letter code like "ire" for Ireland or "gb" for Great Britain.
-You can show the list of region codes with the following command:
+You can list region codes with the regions command:
 ```
 [rpscrape]> regions
      CODE: mal | Malaysia